What exactly are we supposed to be doing about Laylat Al-Qadr? The Qur’an describes Laylat Al-Qadr, aka the Night of Power as:

 3 – How to Practice I`tikaf

-– Be disciplined.
-Don’t dawdle, focus your energy and time on completely as many acts of worship from Taraweeh until you have your pre-dawn meal.
+1- Be disciplined.
+Don’t dawdle; focus your energy and time on completing as many acts of worship as possible from Taraweeh until you have your pre-dawn meal.

-– After Taraweeh, recite Qur’an connecting to and pondering over its meaning, make your personal supplications as well as the du‘aa’ of Laylat Al-Qadr*, and have sincere dialogue with Allah.
+2- After Taraweeh, recite the Quran, connecting to and pondering over its meaning, make your personal supplications as well as the du‘aa’ of Laylat Al-Qadr, and have a sincere dialogue with Allah.
 Open yourself to Him honestly and fully.

-– Pray nafl salah – optional or extra prayers.
+4– Pray the nafl salah – optional or extra prayers.

-– Give charity.
+6– Give charity.
 You can use an app or one of the many crowdfunding sources that are seeking charity during this blessed time.
-Give charity to your family and those around you too; prepare and share suhoor and iftar with as many people as you can.

-– Be kind and on your best behavior all around.
-Strive to have the kind of good manners you would want to have year round.
+7– Be kind and on your best behavior all around.

-*There is a special du‘aa’ to be said during the final ten days of Ramadan, with the hopes it will be said and answered on Laylat Al-Qadr.
+*There is a special dua to be said during the final ten days of Ramadan, with the hopes it will be said and answered on Laylat Al-Qadr.